usydnlp/IJCAI_VLPMs/README.md

 Input Encoding - Raw V/L Input and V/L Representation
 </h2>

-**Visual Encoding - Visual Representation**
+<h3> Raw V/L Input </h3>

+<h3> V/L Representation </h3>

-In the following table, we summaries the granularities of visual representation applied by existing VLPMs, i.e. how image pixels are split into groups as visual tokens.
+In the following table, we summaries the granularities of **V representation (visual representation)** applied by existing VLPMs, i.e. how image pixels are split into groups as visual tokens.
 It is an important decision of design since it decides the alignment level of cross-modal modeling in the image content, i.e. the source of cross-modal interaction